29 online energizers for more engaging meetings

 As with all activities in a remote setting, keeping things running on time in an online energizer is important.
 Some games and exercises have the potential to go on indefinitely and while you should absolutely engage in those and have fun too, set timers and reminders so you can stay on track.

-It’s also worth practicing and running a few of your preferred online energizer activities and timing them.
-If you find your participants need a boost and you have ten minutes to spare in your agenda, you can pick an appropriate energizer.
+It’s also worth practicing and running a few of your preferred online activities and timing them.
+If you find your participants need a boost and you have ten minutes to spare in your agenda, you can use an appropriate energizer.
 (Or pick one from our library!)

 While most online energizers can be run in a variety of formats and with a pinch of creativity, it’s worth selecting and developing activities that work well with the online tools you are using.
 Conversely, if you’re still deciding which tools to use, work backwards and see what methods you would like to run in your session first.
 It might be that an online whiteboard is essential or you can use internal tools.